alessandrobigiotti/threshold-ecdsa-in-off-chain-components/README.md

 The repository contains the code to implement an interoperability protocol between permissioned blockchains.
 Each blockchain has its own off-cahin component that is responsible for regulating user activities and finalizing inter-chain transactions.
 Currently the use case for synchronisation between two smart contracts resident on two different blockchains is provided.
 The idea of ​​the protocol and how inter-chain transactions are handled by off-chain components is illustrated in the following figure.
 ![alt text](https://github.com/alessandrobigiotti/threshold-ecdsa-in-off-chain-components/blob/main/img/img.png)

+The protocol involves three transactions to finalise an inter-chain transaction, which are: 1st transaction on the *SourceSmartContract* which initiates an inter-chain transaction, 2nd transaction on the *TargetSmartContract* which executes an inter-chain transaction in the destination blockchain, 3rd transaction on the *SourceSmartContract* as a completion ack.
+The off-chain components do not use consensus protocols, but are based on an ECDSA-based threshold digital signature.

+### Roadmap

+The project is constantly evolving and involves the following steps:

+- :ballot_box_with_check: Optimising operations for verifying an ECDSA-based digital signature on smart contracts

+- :ballot_box_with_check: Design and development of interface smart contracts *SourceSmartContract* and *TargetSmartContract*

+- :ballot_box_with_check: Procedures for generating and verifying a simple ECDSA threshold for off-chain processes

+- :arrows_counterclockwise: Introduction of multi threading processes for the generation of a threshold signature based on ECDSA

+- :white_square_button: Procedures for generating and verifying the threshold signature scheme proposed by the authors of [bc_ectss](https://www.sciencedirect.com/science/article/abs/pii/S2214212622001909)

+- :white_square_button: Introduction of multi threading processes for the generation of a [bc_ectss](https://www.sciencedirect.com/science/article/abs/pii/S2214212622001909) threshold signature based on ECDSA

+- :white_square_button: Connect multithreaded processes to their respective smart contacts of interconnected blockchains

 ## Optimised Elliptic Curve Operations